Mechanisms of lampricide toxicity

-These lampricides work by short-circuiting tissue mitochondria.
+TFM, and likely niclosamide, works by short-circuiting tissue mitochondria.
 Treated larvae exhaust energetic stores and may experience oxidative stress.
-The full toxic effects of these chemicals, especially niclosamide, is an area of active investigation.
+The full toxic effects of these chemicals is an area of active investigation.

-My postdoctoral work investigates how niclosamide and niclosamide-TFM mixes affect the mitochondria of native fish and sea lamprey.
-What is the mechanism of toxicity of these agents and what does it have to do with oxidative stress?
+My postdoctoral work investigates how niclosamide and TFM-niclosamide mixes affect the mitochondria of native fish and sea lamprey.
+What is the mechanism of toxicity of these agents, and what does it have to do with oxidative stress?

 Adult sea lamprey

 Periods of low oxygen are a fact of life for many fishes, and physiologists have a good understanding of how fish cope with stable, prolong periods of low oxygen.
 However, we have much poorer understanding of how fish cope with repeated cycles between low and high oxygen, even though we know so called patterns of 'intermittent hypoxia' are very common in the wild.

 My PhD research investigated how killifish cope with low oxygen, and how these fish use different strategies to deal with daily cycles of hypoxia-reoxygenation compared to constant exposure to low oxygen conditions.

 I'm broadly interested in how animals, especially fish, cope with both natural and human-generated environmental challenges.
 Check out my Academic Publications to learn more about the cool side projects I've worked on!